THE NATIONAL TRUST OF GEORGIA

 WORKS on a BUSINESS MODEL

-Because the Trust owns property and land, it is able to generate income from its properties – through tourism, letting, entrance fees, etc. It operates as a non-profit business aiming to make most of its properties or bequests, self sustaining.
+Because the Trust can own property and land, it is able to generate income from its properties – through tourism, letting, entrance fees, etc. It operates as a non-profit business aiming to make most of its properties or bequests, self sustaining.
 Thus it also provides employment, as well as preserves historical memory and vital aesthetic values.

 VOLUNTEERS and EDUCATION